iPhone 14 Repairability: Apple Exec Shares His Thoughts

 Repairability and Design Changes in the iPhone 14

-So, while a user may take a look at a the standard iPhone 14 Pro and assume it’s just a slightly-upgraded iPhone 13, there’s actually a bit more to it than that.
+So, while a user may take a look at a the standard iPhone 14 and assume it’s just a slightly-upgraded iPhone 13, there’s actually a bit more to it than that.
 For example, the iPhone 14 Plus has some of the best battery life out of the iPhone 14 series, while also providing improved repairability and weight reductions.
 Overall, the non-Pro iPhone 14 series also features better performance over last year’s Pro models, despite using the same chipset, in thanks to better “internal shuffling”.

 Dinh notes that the new repairability of the iPhone 14 Plus is in thanks to a redesign of the enclosure.
 Starting with the iPhone 5, Apple used a single enclosure design, what the company calls a “bucket design”.
 However, starting with the introduction of wireless charging within the iPhone 8, the enclosure has since featured back glass that was permanently fixed to the aluminum housing.